Citi is in the 5% cash back game with a rewards credit card that lets you make the decision on the category for your bonus earnings.

 Many of these “red tape” items are likely due to the way that purchases are coded by the merchant.

-Are you considering adding the Citi Custom Cash Card to your wallet?
+Are you considering adding the card_name to your wallet?
 Let’s review some of the major pros and cons of the card before you make your final decision:

 |Unique cash back structure lets you earn 5% back in category you spend the most each month.||You earn only 1% cash back on all purchases outside of the top spending category each month.|